Consumer Warning: The Pink Panther Buys a New Laptop

 ”You have only had the unit a few hours?!
 Your connection tests are all clear.
 Tell them it’s the laptop.”

-The reseller agreed and within days a courier picked it up and a refund for the computer with carepack was granted.
+The reseller agreed, and within days, a courier picked it up.
+A refund for the computer with a care pack was granted.

 But I digress.

-This is a tale with twists and turns with important takeaways that consumers in the market for a laptop may overlook … with or without medical and remote work issues involved…oh, and no cell phone.
+This tale has twists and turns and important takeaways that consumers in the market for a laptop may overlook … with or without medical and remote work issues involved…oh, and no cell phone.

 An inside look at a consumer dispute riddled with deception.
 You may at times find yourself humming Mancini’s Pink Panther theme …